CristalTeam/php-api-wrapper/docs/work-standalone.md

 ```

-As you can see, if We need to provide another API Wrapper, We can create a new empty model to set another API Wrapper.
+As you can see, if we need to provide another API Wrapper, we can create a new empty model to set another API Wrapper.

 ## Create a model